0marwa0/blockUi/README.md

 ## blockUi
-a web-based application specifically for desktop screen dashboard Environment: [Reactjs,Antd design] Design and implement customized pages
+a web-based application specifically (desktop screen only), with multi customized pages

 ## Technologies Used